Welcome to George's Website

 Are you interested in Complex Systems?
 If you are curious what terms "Complexity", "Adaptability" or "Emergent Intelligence" mean, or if you would like to gain a thorough understanding of how to "Manage Complexity", this is the right place to be.
 Please read the page "On Complexity" or get in touch with George.

-George Rzevski is Emeritus Professor, Complexity and Design Centre, The Open University, Milton Keynes, UK and Executive Chairman of Multi-Agent Technology Ltd, London, Helsinki, Moscow and Samara, a company supplying AI-based software for business and administration.
+George Rzevski is Emeritus Professor, Complexity and Design Research Group, The Open University, Milton Keynes, UK and Founder of Digital Ecosystems Ltd, London, Helsinki, Singapore, Moscow and Samara, a company supplying AI-based software for business and administration.

 News and Events